artefactual/automation-tools/README.md

  --config-file transfers.conf
 ```

+5. Change permissions setting on the script:

+`chmod -x transfer-script.sh`

+This allows the script to be executible.

-5. Run the shell script!
+6. Run the script:

-`$ ./transfer-script.sh` and you should have success!
+Run `./transfer-script.sh` and you should have success!

 Automated transfers
 -------------------